telerik/blazor-docs/knowledge-base/upload-validateantiforgerytoken.md

 The code snippets bellow assume that the application name is `BlazorAppName`.

->caption Using Telerik Blazor Upload with Antiforgery validation
+>caption Using Telerik Blazor Upload with antiforgery validation

 <div class="skip-repl"></div>